Old Deer Park: Location

-The park is bounded generally by the Thames to the west, Kew Gardens to the north and, across a trunk road, urban areas of Richmond town to the east and south.
+The park is bounded generally by the River Thames to the west, Kew Gardens to the north and, across a trunk road, urban areas of Richmond town to the east and south.
 Owned by the Crown Estate, the park forms part of a larger retained historic and biodiverse landscape incorporating part of Richmond, Kew and Isleworth.
 The lowest, western parts of the park constitute flood storage areas, which provide emergency flood relief around Richmond semi-tidally submerged Lock.

 Old Deer Park's heritage as a historic royal landscape in a favoured riverside location has become compromised over recent decades by instances of inappropriate recreational and parking development, general neglect, and insufficient control of tree planting.
 A long-term strategy is now being implemented to arrest and reverse this decline.